 The Council shall have the power to establish regulations that it deems necessary and proper for the good of the Tribe, which shall not be contrary to the provisions of this Constitution and By-Laws.

-No regulations passed by the Council shall have retroactive effect or operation.
-SECTION 6
+No regulations passed by the Council shall have a retroactive effect on the operation.

 ARTICLE XVI - FISCAL

 The fiscal year shall commence on the thirty-first (31st) day of December of each year, unless otherwise decided by the Council as provided by law.